loveencounterflow/intertext-lexer/README.md

   * `cfg.value` and `cfg.empty_value` allow to set the `value` property of a token; both can be either `null` (the default), a text or a function whose return value will become `token.value`.
-    * when defined, `cfg.value` will always override the token value; `cfg.empty_value` will only be considered then the token value would be an empty string
+    * when defined, `cfg.value` will always override the token value; `cfg.empty_value` will only be considered when the token value would be an empty string
     * when `cfg.value` or `cfg.empty_value` are functions, they will be called in the context of the lexer and with the token as only argument
     * `cfg.value` or `cfg.empty_value` will be considered immediately before `cfg.create()` is called (where